 The structure of the healthcare system in Malaysia when it comes to hospitals can broadly be divided into the public sector and the private sector.

-As of 2019, there are a total of 154 public hospitals and 250 private hospitals in Malaysia.
+There are around 150 public hospitals and 250 private hospitals in Malaysia.

 As with most things, both have their strengths and shortcomings.
-That being said, whichever option you choose to take, you can rest assured that you will always get the best level of care.
+That being said, whichever option you choose to take, you can rest assured that you will always get the good level of care.

 As such, most patients only need to pay a nominal amount for public hospital services and admissions.
 It must be noted, however, that only Malaysian citizens are entitled to this nominal amount.